- What will I do as a mentor?

 - What is the difference between financial education and financial coaching?

-Who can participate in the financial literacy program?
+Who can participate in the financial capability program?

 Our programs are offered to clients who are referred to Pathfinders by our Community Partners.

 Where and when are classes and sessions held?

 In an effort to meet the needs of our clients, our classes and coaching sessions are held in several locations and at various times.
 Interested participants are invited to call us to get the times and locations of the next class or coaching session.

 Is there an opportunity for an individual discussion of personal finances?

 Coaching sessions provide an opportunity for clients to discuss personal financial questions and goals and to learn about financial resources that are available.
 Classes provide basic financial information in an interactive setting, giving students the opportunity to share with and learn from each other.
 Pathfinders’ teachers and coaches are not certified financial counselors nor are they consumer credit counselors.
 They are trained financial educators with a passion for personal financial management.

 Does Pathfinders provide credit counseling?